spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/container-deployment.md

 2. From the **User Menu**, switch to **App Mode**.

-3. Select **App Profiles** in the left **Main Menu**.

-4. Select the app profile you created to review its details.
+3. Click on **App Profiles** in the left **Main Menu**, and select the app profile you created to review its details.

-5. Hover your cursor over each profile layer to learn more about them, including the service name, version, and registry.
+4. Hover your cursor over each profile layer to learn more about them, including the service name, version, and registry.

  ![A view of a cursor triggering the info box for each app profile layer.](/profiles_app-profiles_create-app-profiles_container-infobox.png)